drslump/ass-ert/docs/mutation.md

 **ass** integrates [LoDash](http://lodash.com) to provide a powerful data manipulation mechanism with a known interface.

+!!! hint
-> **Note:** When the subject is mutated it stays that way for the following matchers in the chain.
+    When the subject is mutated it stays that way for the following matchers in the chain.
 If you have other needs check out the `.and` coordinator.

 ```js